l7mp/stunner/README.md

 ### Media-plane deployment model

-* [One to one video call with Kurento](/examples/kurento-one2one-call/README.md): This tutorial shows how to use STUNner in the [media-plane deployment model](/doc/DEPLOYMENT.md), that is, when WebRTC clients connect to each other via a media server deployed into Kubernetes behind STUNner.
-STUNner will conveniently ingest WebRTC media into the cluster and route it to the Kurento media server pods, and all this happens *without* modifying the media server code in any way, just by adding 5-10 lines of straightforward JavaScript to configure clients to use STUNner as the TURN server.
+* [One to one video call with Kurento](/examples/kurento-one2one-call/README.md): This tutorial shows how to use STUNner to connect WebRTC clients to a media server deployed into Kubernetes behind STUNner in the [media-plane deployment model](/doc/DEPLOYMENT.md).
+All this happens *without* modifying the media server code in any way, just by adding 5-10 lines of straightforward JavaScript to configure clients to use STUNner as the TURN server.
-* [Magic mirror with Kurento](/examples/kurento-magic-mirror/README.md): This tutorial has been adopted from the [Kurento](https://www.kurento.org) [magic mirror](https://doc-kurento.readthedocs.io/en/stable/tutorials/node/tutorial-magicmirror.html) demo, implementing a basic WebRTC loopback server with some media processing added.
+* [Magic mirror with Kurento](/examples/kurento-magic-mirror/README.md): This tutorial has been adopted from the [Kurento](https://www.kurento.org) [magic mirror](https://doc-kurento.readthedocs.io/en/stable/tutorials/node/tutorial-magicmirror.html) demo, deploying a basic WebRTC loopback server behind STUNner with some media processing added.
 In particular, the application uses computer vision and augmented reality techniques to add a funny hat on top of faces.
-* [Cloud-gaming with Cloudretro](/examples/cloudretro/README.md): If this was still not enough from the fun, this tutorial lets you play Super Mario or Street Fighter in your browser, courtesy of the amazing [CloudRetro](https://cloudretro.io) project and, of course, STUNner.
-The demo also presents a simple multi-cluster setup, where clients can reach the game-servers in their geographical locality, minimizing end-to-end latency.
+* [Cloud-gaming with Cloudretro](/examples/cloudretro/README.md): This tutorial lets you play Super Mario or Street Fighter in your browser, courtesy of the amazing [CloudRetro](https://cloudretro.io) project and, of course, STUNner.
+The demo also presents a simple multi-cluster setup, where clients can reach the game-servers in their geographical locality to minimize latency.
-* [Remote desktop access with Neko](/examples/neko/README.md): This demo showcases STUNner providing ingress gateway services to a remote desktop application.
-We use [neko.io](https://neko.m1k1o.net) to run a browser in a secure container inside the Kubernetes cluster, and stream the desktop to the clients' browser via STUNner.
+* [Remote desktop access with Neko](/examples/neko/README.md): This demo showcases STUNner providing an ingress gateway service to a remote desktop application.
+We use [neko.io](https://neko.m1k1o.net) to run a browser in a secure container inside the Kubernetes cluster, and stream the desktop to clients via STUNner.

 ## Documentation